 I don’t exclude myself.
 I don’t know what stocks will do in the future.
 I’m just watching these stocks.
 And so, it seems, is the rest of the market.

-Now with the rocky 2022 markets, many of these stocks are cooling off.
+Many of these stocks have since cooled off.
 That might be good news for hydrogen stocks.
 Traders are always on the hunt for the next bargain and the next hot sector…

-Alternative energy stocks will likely stay in the news while the country debates Biden’s massive infrastructure bill…
+Alternative energy stocks got a boost with Biden’s massive infrastructure bill…

 If the hydrogen stock sector heats up, these stocks could benefit from the momentum.